TonyTA88/ApiProducts/README.md

 DataBase used SqlServerExpress

-For Authentication used jwt token.
+-For Authentication used jwt token.

-Postman files included in the postman folder:
+-Postman files included in the postman folder:

-Use the create or login endpoint to generate a token then you can add, remove, delete, buy, search, get the products order by likes or name.
+  Use the create or login endpoint to generate a token then you can add, remove, delete, buy, search, get products order by likes or name.

-You can find database dump in the Databasedump folder
+-You can find database script in the Databasedump folder.

+-To change the connection string go to the appsettings.json and modify the DefaultConnection property